redis-developer/demo-movie-app-redisearch-java/README.md

-# Movie Database app in Java and RediSearch
+# Movie Database app in Java andRedis Search

-The goal of this application is to show how to develop a RediSearch application with Java.
+The goal of this application is to show how to develop aRedis Searchapplication with Java.
 This project is a Spring Boot application.
-This application uses [JRediSearch](https://github.com/RediSearch/JRediSearch) that is based on [Jedis](https://github.com/xetorthio/jedis).
+This application uses [JRedis Search](https://github.com/RediSearch/JRediSearch) that is based on [Jedis](https://github.com/xetorthio/jedis).
 This application exposes various endpoint that are directly consumable in a front end.

 ## Technical Stack

 - Frontend: Vue.js, Javascript
-- Backend: Redis(RediSearch)
+- Backend: Redis

 ## How it works?
 ### Main page